afcarl/PLN-Simulation/README.md

 # PLN-Simulation

-(scroll to the bottom for a screenshot and a video)
+(scroll to the bottom for a video demonstration)

 PLN is a simulation of a ball bouncing on a function (a screenshot is attached in the bottom).
 The function is interpolated through five points using a Lagrange polynomial.
 These points can be manipulated.